onlymarkive/RectinMarielleCS2101_OOPactivities/README.md

 ## 📚 About the Repository
 Welcome to my Object-Oriented Programming (OOP) repository!
 This repository showcases my hands-on Java activities and projects for the CS 211 course.
-Moreover, reflects my journey and growth in the field of Object-Oriented Programming (OOP).
+Moreover, it reflects my journey and growth in the field of Object-Oriented Programming (OOP).
 It includes my hands-on activities, exercises, and projects that demonstrate the application of OOP principles in solving real-world problems.
 These activities were crafted to strengthen my understanding of key OOP principles, including:

 - **Encapsulation**: Protecting and bundling data with relevant methods.
 - **Inheritance**: Establishing relationships between classes to promote code reusability.